-Today we are going to sit down and have a little chat.
-I’m going to share with you my opinion on how macro counting can be used and viewed as just another diet.
-But, it doesn’t have to be that way!
-I love macro counting because it is so versatile and can be adjusted to fit into your lifestyle, not the other way around.
+Today we're going to have a little chat.
+I'll be sharing how macro counting can be used and viewed as a diet, but how it doesn't have to be that way.
+I love macro counting because it's so versatile and can be adjusted to fit into your lifestyle, not the other way around.
 Listen in today as I share 3 steps to make sure macro counting isn’t “just another diet” and how to actually fit it into your life as a sustainable way to maintain your weight.

 You're listening to Biceps after Babies Radio episode number 74

 Hello and welcome to Biceps after Babies radio.
 A podcast for ladies who know that fitness is about so much more than pounds lost or PRs.
 It's about feeling confident in your skin and empowered in your life.
 I'm your host, Amber Brueseke, a registered nurse, personal trainer, online fitness coach, wife, and mom of four.
 My guests and I will excite and motivate you to take action in your own personal fitness as we talk about nutrition, exercise mindset, personal development, and executing life with conscious intention.
 If your goal is to look, feel, and be strong and experience transformation from the inside out, you, my friend are in the right place.
 Thank you for tuning in, now let’s jump into today’s episode.